Skip to main content

 Learning Objectives:

-• Understand how ESG can be a powerful framework for NFPs in focusing on, measuring, and reporting mission delivery and impact, so important in today's competitive philanthropic environment.
+• Recognize how ESG can be a powerful framework for NFPs in focusing on, measuring, and reporting mission delivery and impact.

-• Learn, through the example of a prominent national health charity, how NFPs can put ESG-focused planning into action and report to key internal and external stakeholders.
+• Identify how NFPs can put ESG-focused planning into action and report to key internal and external stakeholders.

-• Learn about trends and best practices across the NFP sector in ESG/impact reporting.
+• Recall trends and best practices across the NFP sector in ESG/impact reporting.

-• Learn how a prominent national charities watchdog now uses impact- and results-related considerations and metrics in their ratings.
+• Recognize how a prominent national charities watchdog now uses impact- and results-related considerations and metrics in their ratings.

 3:55 PM – 5:10 PM EDT